 - Heat oil in a large non-stick skillet over a medium high heat.
-Add the onion and pepper and saut for about eight minutes or until softened.
-Add the garlic and saut another couple of minutes.
+Add the onion and pepper and sauté for about eight minutes or until softened.
+Add the garlic and sauté another couple of minutes.

 - Add the cooked lentils, chili powder, oregano and cayenne pepper.
 Season with salt and pepper and then stir in the tomato sauce and tomato paste.
 Cook for another ten minutes or so (if it looks a little dry, or if you just want it extra gooey, add some extra tomatoes and/or a few splashes of water).
 Stir in maple syrup and mustard and cook another two minutes or so.

-- Spoon a cup of the Lentil Joes onto a mini Kaiser roll.
+- Spoon a cup of the Sloppy Joes filling onto a toasted mini Kaiser roll or hamburger bun.
 Enjoy!!